JU4N98/cp-vscode/README.md

 sudo apt install build-essential sudo apt install valgrind
 ```
-2. Add to your VSCode project the file `.vscode/tasks.json`.
+2. Add to your VSCode project the file `.vscode/tasks.json` and replace the macro `JP` with yours.
 3. Add the following keybindings to your `keybindings.json`.
 ```json
 [